dwyl/phoenix-ecto-encryption-example/README.md

 (_by definition_).
 You might be tempted to think that data is "safe" in a database, but it's _not_.
-There is an entire ("dark") army/industry of people ([_cybercriminals_](https://en.wikipedia.org/wiki/Cybercrime)) who target websites/apps attempting to "steal" data by compromising databases.
+There is an entire (dark") army/industry of people ([_cybercriminals_](https://en.wikipedia.org/wiki/Cybercrime)) who target websites/apps attempting to "steal" data by compromising databases.
 All the time you spend _building_ your app,